 Iguanas require the temperature of sand to be 30°C (86°F) in order to lay their eggs.
 Otherwise, their eggs won’t hatch.
 It makes sense then, that they have sensors under their skin that can tell the difference between as little as 1°C!

 Located along the head and trunk of fish are receptors that can sense pressure.
 This helps fish to move, change direction, and locate prey in the water.

-Some animals have senses that are quite different from our own.
+You may find it interesting that some animals also have different senses than humans.
 For example, a platypus has electric sensors in its bill.
 These sensors can detect electricity as low as 0.05 microvolts.
-To give you an idea of just how low, it would take 30,000,000 microvolts to make just one D-cell battery.
+To give you an idea of just how low that is, it would take 30,000,000 microvolts to equal a 1 D cell battery.

 Worker honey bees have iron oxide, a natural magnet, in their abdomens.
 Scientists think this natural magnet may give the bees the ability to detect changes in the Earth’s magnetic fields, helping them navigate.

 The next Investigation continues our exploration of body systems by introducing two new systems: the skeletal system and the muscular system.